kcsmith-uiuc/TubePinchValve/README.md

 [4] Rozzi, P. G., Lee, J., Do, V. Q., Arthur, T. S., Roberts, C., & Smith, K. C. (2025), Toward Low-Energy Direct-Air CO2 Capture by Reversible Proton-Intercalation Mediated Alkalization, in review.

 Using the TubePinchValve device, the Smith Lab @ UIUC was the [first to demonstrate seawater-level desalination using such a battery-based process](https://news.illinois.edu/mechanical-engineers-lend-fresh-insight-into-battery-based-desalination-technology/) [2,3].
 In battery-based desalination, a trigger signal sent from a BioLogic VMP-3 potentiostat to the Arduino is used to initiate the switching of two valves that feed two electrodes (i.e., inlet valves), as shown in the video below.
 After a pre-specified delay period, two other valves that direct the outflow from the same two electrodes are then switched.
 By controlling the delay between the switching of inlet valves and outlet valves, apparent "mixing" between desalinated and brine streams is minimized [1-4].
+At present, this repository provides a beta version for the TubePinchValve device, as the present PCB is still under development.

 https://github.com/user-attachments/assets/45983bcd-0c9a-48d1-a0b0-8a49e22e287c